Selection of the Most Probable Best: Asymptotic Analysis of Sampling Allocation

-Recall that the objective of contextual R\&S is to minimize the PFS averaged over the contexts.
+The last condition states that the optimal asymptotic sampling ratio for $i^*$ at any adversarial $\theta_b$ is $0$.
+This may be surprising as the optimal sampling ratios for the classical R\&S problem are strictly positive~\citep{glynn2004large}.
+This stark difference has implications in our setting.
+Suppose $i^*$ is correctly identified as the conditional optimum at all $\theta_b\in \Theta_{i^*}$.
+Then, even if $i^*$ is incorrectly identified as the conditional optimum at some $\theta_b\in \Theta^c_{i^*}$, CS still occurs as long as the best among $i\neq i^*$ is correctly identified not to overestimate the preference probability of any $i\neq i^*$.

+We also caution that the last condition must be interpreted carefully.
+For any sequential sampling procedure to achieve the optimality conditions in Theorem~\ref{thm:balance}, we need means and variances of all pairs to be consistently estimated in the limit.
+Thus, the procedure must sample $(i^*,\theta_b), \forall \theta_b\in\Theta_{i^*}^c$, at sublinear rates in $n$, i.e., still simulated infinitely often, but not as frequently as other pairs.

 The optimality conditions for C-OCBA in \cite{gao2019selecting} have the same global balance conditions as ours.
-However, our pairwise balance conditions are the same as theirs if $W_i(\theta_b)$'s were one for all $(i, \theta_b) \in \Xi\cup\Xi^{\text{adv}}$.
-This makes sense since all suboptimal pairs are equally important for their objective function.
-The third condition in Theorem~\ref{thm:balance} is unique to our problem.
+However, our pairwise balance conditions are the same as theirs only if $W_i(\theta_b)$s equal one for all $(i, \theta_b) \in \Xi\cup\Xi^{\text{adv}}$.
+This makes sense; because the objective of contextual R\&S is to minimize the PFS averaged over the contexts, all suboptimal pairs are equally important for C-OCBA.
+The third condition in Theorem~\ref{thm:balance} does not apply to the C-OCBA problem.

+\textbf{Remark~2}: Although we focus on normal simulation outputs in this paper,~\eqref{opt:aOCBA} can be extended to non-normal cases.
+For general sampling distributions such as Bernoulli, Exponential, and Noncentral Chi-squared, we can replace $G_i(\theta_b)$ in~\eqref{opt:aOCBA} with their respective pairwise LDR expressions.
+The optimality conditions for such OCBA formulations can be obtained by substituting the global and pairwise balance conditions in Theorem~\ref{thm:balance} with those of the balancing optimal large deviations algorithm proposed by~\cite{chen2022BOLD}.